FuocomanSap/P4wnp1-ALOA-Menu-Reworked/README.md

 Since the original repo seems to be no longer maintained, I decided to open a new one with updates made so that everyone can take advantage of this fantastic project of https://github.com/beboxos .

-If BeboXos returns to his repo this will be closed.
+If BeboXos returns to his repo this will be closed, and i hope so.

 All rights to the original code are owned by BeboXos.